cryptodeal/dev-portfolio/src/content/blog/napi_performance_driven_development_part_1/index.md

   import ExternalLink from '$lib/ux/blog/ExternalLink.svelte';
 </script>

-## Background

-With the relatively recent release of the <ExternalLink ariaLabel="Learn more about Bun.sh Javascript runtime." href="https://bun.sh">Bun Javascript runtime</ExternalLink>, I'd been inspired to start working on a new Javascript Machine Learning library targeting Bun (read: a viable alternative to Tensorflow.js).
+With the relatively recent release of the <ExternalLink ariaLabel="Learn more about Bun.sh Javascript runtime." href="https://bun.sh">Bun</ExternalLink> Javascript runtime, I'd been inspired to start working on a new Javascript Machine Learning library targeting Bun (read: a viable alternative to Tensorflow.js).
 Taking a page out of Jarred Sumner's book, I naïvely decided to write the library from scratch in Zig and started hacking away.
 Now this wasn't an inherently a bad idea, but as a self taught developer, I had definitely bitten off a bit more than I could chew.

 Fortunately, I discovered <ExternalLink ariaLabel="Learn more about shumai, a fast, network-connected, differentiable tensor library for TypeScript (and JavaScript)." href="https://github.com/facebookresearch/shumai">shumai</ExternalLink>, a fast, network-connected, differentiable tensor library for TypeScript/Javascript, which was in its infancy at the time, and was able to connect with <ExternalLink ariaLabel="@bwasti Github profile." href="https://github.com/bwasti">@bwasti</ExternalLink> and <ExternalLink ariaLabel="@jacobkahn Github profile." href="https://github.com/jacobkahn">@jacobkahn</ExternalLink> to help contribute to the project.

 Fast forward a few months and shumai is more fully featured/production-ready (at least, to the same extent that <ExternalLink ariaLabel="Learn more about Bun.sh Javascript runtime." href="https://bun.sh">Bun</ExternalLink> is production ready), but currently only supports Bun as the present implementation relies on Bun's Foreign Function Interface (FFI) to call into shumai's native bindings.

+Check out the current implementation of shumai <ExternalLink ariaLabel="Check out the shumai codebase." href="https://github.com/facebookresearch/shumai">here</ExternalLink>.

+Given our longer term goal of adding support for all popular Javascript runtimes (namely, Node.js and Deno) to shumai, we set our sights on implementing shumai bindings via Node-API, which is supported by Node.js, Bun, and Deno.
+This is the first in a series of posts on our journey to implement shumai bindings via Node-API; we'll detail our approach to performance driven development of cross runtime Node-API native addons and attempt to provide some, generally speaking, "best practices" for optimizing the execution time and memory usage Node-API native addons.

+## Identifying Areas to Optimize

-While Bun's FFI API is incredibly low overhead, we'll still want to profile the code to look for areas where we can optimize the logic.
+While Bun's FFI API is incredibly low overhead, we'll still want to profile the code to look for low-hanging fruits in terms of areas where we can optimize the logic.
+This will give us a good idea of where we can best leverage Node-API to improve performance.

 Using Bun's `startSamplingProfiler` (exported by `bun:jsc`), it's incredibly simple to profile a simple loop to look for any performance issues:

 ```js
 // bun run toArrayBuffer/index.ts